 Why do you need insurance?

 “Our landlord has insurance on the property.”
-Well, landlords do buy insurance for the structure, but not for your personal belongings or your personal liability.
-Landlords typically buy insurance for the building, any garages or sheds, appliances, window coverings, or other items that they leave in the home for your use, and liability in case someone is injured on the premises and sues.
-However, you will have no protection under his policy and will need to purchase your own coverage.
+Landlords purchase insurance for the structure, but not for your personal belongings or your personal liability.
+The landlord’s policy typically covers the building (including any garages or sheds), appliances, window coverings, or other items left in the home for your use, and liability in case someone is injured on the premises and sues.
+However, you will have no protection under this policy and will need to purchase your own coverage.